Ovulation Detection Methods

 Ovulation Prediction Tests

-The most common type of home-testing kit to predict fertility is the urine-based ovulation stick, often referred to as an ovulation predictor kit (OPK).
+The most common type of home-testing kit to predict fertility is the urine-based ovulation test, sometimes referred to as an ovulation predictor kit (OPK).

 Ovulation tests work by detecting a high level, also called a 'surge', of luteinizing hormone (LH) in your urine.
 Once this LH surge is detected, the assumption is that ovulation is just around the bend.